-In this episode 0f #LORN, Silvija talks to Kevin Noertker, leader of Ampaire.
-Kevin discusses the issue of electric aircraft, and how Norway can achieve its goal of having full electrification on all domestic aircrafts by 2040.
-Ampaire was established in Hawthorne, California, and has developed The Ampaire Electric EEL, which is a hybrid electric aircraft.
+In this episode of #LORN, Silvija talks to Kevin Noertker, leader of Ampaire.
+Kevin discusses the issue of electric aircraft, and how Norway can achieve its goal of having full electrification on all domestic aircraft by 2040.
+Ampaire was established in Hawthorne, California, and has developed The Ampaire Electric EEL, which is a hybrid-electric aircraft.
 Silvija and Kevin also discuss drone technology and how this technology can be useful in the development of electric aviation.
 He describes how drones are enabled by a combination of electrification and artificial intelligence and how it only recently became possible.

 What do you do at work?

 I work at Ampaire, an aerospace tech startup company located in Los Angeles California.
 We're backed by the Techstars Accelerator program, and I'm currently working full time here in Oslo.

 A drone is a flying robot which doesn't need direct input from a pilot in order to perform it's key functions.
 Sometimes, other autonomous vehicles are also being called drones (like autonomous ships).

 The most exciting developments happen at the interface between different technologies.
 Drones are enabled by a combination of electrification and artificial intelligence, which has only recently become possible.

 Why is it scary?

 Change is scary sometimes, and often times society and regulations struggle to keep up with technology change.
 Drones with cameras sometimes cause concern about privacy rights, and also sometimes cause concern about the safety integrating over airspace and over populated areas.

 Your best example of drone?